 They say the waste reports are not comprehensive accounts of recycling, but of waste disposal.
 But there are inconsistencies - some operators report waste that is reused; others say their recycling efforts are not counted in the reports.

 "The system was intended to track wastewater and not recycled water," said Matt Pitzarella, a spokesman for Range Resources Corp., one of the largest Marcellus producers, which says it recycles nearly 90 percent of its wastewater, though those numbers are not reflected in the reports.

-Considering the scrutiny the industry faces, Pitzarella said Wednesday that Range is calling for a new reporting system that accounts for recycled wastewater.
+Considering the scrutiny the industry faces, Pitzarella said Wednesday that Range was calling for a new reporting system that accounts for recycled wastewater.

-"The current system was developed at a time prior to wide spread recycling and reuse," he said.
-He said the company is calling on DEP and the Marcellus Shale Coalition to "develop a transparent and accessible system that tracks water that is recycled and reused."
+"The current system was developed at a time prior to widespread recycling and reuse," he said.
+He said the company was calling on the DEP and the Marcellus Shale Coalition to "develop a transparent and accessible system that tracks water that is recycled and reused."